A Penny Well Spent

 ‘Did he say anything to you?
 Like why he wanted you gone or what he’s planning?’
 HyJean asked.

-‘Not a sausage,’ Trevor replied sadly.
+‘Not a sausage.
+Not even a chipolata,’ Trevor replied sadly.
 ‘I figured he just wanted to get rid of the competition.’

 ‘And does he know where you are now?’ the captain asked.

-‘I bloody hope not,’ Trevor said, with a slightly worried expression.
+‘I sure hope not,’ Trevor said, with a slightly worried expression.

 ‘Oh, I’m not bothered about that,’ said Trevor, smiling for the first time since they’d arrived.
-‘It’s given me an opportunity to pursue my real passion – knitted jumpers for mice.’
+‘It’s given me an opportunity to pursue my real passion – knitting jumpers for mice.’

 He held up an example of one of his tiny jumpers, and HyJean and Captain Clean shared a bemused look, before moving a little quicker towards the door.